alexandruionica/cloudbackup/documentation_src/docs/configuration.md

 It is highly advisable to:

+- setup strict access controls on the GCP storage buckets in order to ensure only backup software has access to read or write contents.
 - dedicate GCP storage buckets only for backup only purposes.
 Mixing use of GCP storage buckets may lead to backups being corrupted if any other software or persons manage the contents of the buckets.
 - make use of the `prefix` backup configuration setting so a given system is the only one making use of any GCP storage bucket key beginning with said prefix.
 Failing to do so may lead to corrupted backups.
 - not disable the computation of CRC32c hashes.